ComboMeal-Software/project-management-system/README.md

 # project-management-system

 This is a C++ class project.
 The goal was to develop a system for project management that lets you create a project, find people for your project (based on prerequisites), find a project to participate in (based on prerequisites).
+The program uses CLI interface.

-Main commands (there are more available during user registration / project creation):
+# Main commands (there are more available during user registration / project creation):

 register [name] [password] - sign up